-The CITL, along with campus and local K12 partners, held the second annual Word Festival vocabulary video competition in fall 2017 from Monday, September 18 to Friday, October 27, at 5pm.
-All entries have been tallied and films are currently being judged for award recognition.
+The CITL, along with campus and local K12 partners, held the third annual Word Festival vocabulary video competition in Fall 2018.
+See the winning entries below!

 The contest involves students making short, live-action videos (20 seconds or less) in which they express the meaning of a particular word to the viewer.
 Words must be derived from an archived list of the New York Times Word Of The Day (click to DOWNLOAD), and definitions must be derived and cited from Merriam-Webster Online, Cambridge Dictionary Online, or Dictionary.com.

-AND, we were thrilled to announce a FOREIGN LANGUAGE category this year!!
+In addition, there is a FOREIGN LANGUAGE category as well as dictionaries for music and medical fields!!
 Rules are the same, see guidelines below for specifics and an example video.
 Word resources for Spanish, German and other languages to be used:

 - Online Spanish Dictionary Word of the Day - peruse their Word of the Day feature to find an interesting word.

 - Collins Dictionary - multiple foreign language translation features.

 - Word Reference - multiple foreign language translation features.

 - Langenscheidt's - online Germany dictionary with translations in 25 languages.

 - Merrian Webster Medical - online medical dictionary.

 - Oxford Dictionary of Music - users on campus can access online.